wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **Q:**&ensp;I am trying to rejoin the personality back to the real self.

 **M:**&ensp;The personality (<span data-tippy-content="Person, the outer self.">vyakti</span>) is but a product of imagination.
 The self (<span data-tippy-content="Manifest matter, the evolved nature.
 Opposite is <em>avyakta</em>.">vyakta</span>) is the victim of this imagination.
 It is the taking yourself to be what you are not that binds you.
 The person cannot be said to exist on its own rights; it is the self that believes there is a person and is conscious of beïng it.
 Beyond the self (*vyakta*) lies the unmanifested (<span data-tippy-content="Unmanifest.
 Opposite is <em>vyakta</em>.">avyakta</span>), the causeless cause of everything.
-Even to talk of reüniting the person with the self is not right, because there is no person, only a mental picture given a false reälity by conviction.
+Even to talk of reüniting the person with the self is not right, because there is no person, only a mental picture given a false reality by conviction.
 Nothing was divided and there is nothing to unite.

 **Q:**&ensp;*Yoga* helps in the search for and the finding of the self.